National Hernia Awareness Month is observed each June to raise public awareness about hernias and effective treatments.

 A hiatal hernia occurs when the stomach slides up through the diaphragm into the chest.
-Common symptoms are heartburn or GERO.
+Common symptoms are heartburn.
 Hiatal hernias may be recurrent.

 There are many risk factors for hernias, some of which have been scientifically quantified, others of which are accepted as common sense.

-- Several medical diseases unrelated to hernias such as aortic aneurism, colonic diverticulae and connective tissue diseases like Elhors-Danlos or Marfan's Disease also seem to be associated with hernia formation.
+- Several medical diseases unrelated to hernias such as aortic aneurism, colonic diverticula, and connective tissue diseases like Elhors-Danlos or Marfan's Disease also seem to be associated with hernia formation.

 Ultimately all hernias are caused by a combination of pressure and an opening or weakness of a muscle or fascia, the pressure pushes an organ or tissue through the opening or weak spot.

 Sometimes the muscle weakness is present at birth; more often it occurs later in life.
 Anything that causes an increase in pressure in the abdomen can cause a hernia including: